HIIT vs. LISS: Tailoring Your Cardio to Your Fitness Goals 🏋♀️

 Hi babes,

-When it comes to cardio, there's a lot of buzz around HIIT (High-Intensity Interval Training) and LISS (Low-Intensity Steady State).
-Whether you're a seasoned gym-goer or just starting your fitness journey, understanding the difference between these two cardio methods can help you tailor your workouts to achieve your goals.
-Let's dive into the science behind each and explore their benefits.
+When it comes to cardio, there’s always buzz about HIIT (High-Intensity Interval Training) and LISS (Low-Intensity Steady State).
+Whether you’re a seasoned gym-goer or just beginning your fitness journey, understanding the differences between these two methods can help you design workouts that align with your goals.
+Let’s dive into the science behind each and explore their unique benefits—along with some personal reflections from my own journey! 🙌

 What is HIIT?

 HIIT involves short bursts of intense exercise followed by brief periods of rest or low-intensity activity.
-These high-intensity intervals push your body to its limits, helping to improve cardiovascular fitness and burn a significant number of calories in a short amount of time.
+These high-intensity intervals push your body to its limits, improving cardiovascular fitness and burning a significant number of calories in a short amount of time.

 Benefits of HIIT:

-Efficiency: HIIT workouts are quick and effective, often lasting 20-30 minutes.
-This makes them perfect for those with a busy schedule.
+Efficiency: HIIT workouts are quick and effective, often lasting just 20-30 minutes—ideal for those with busy schedules.

-Increased Calorie Burn: The intensity of HIIT creates an afterburn effect, where your body continues to burn calories for hours after the workout (known as EPOC - Excess Post-Exercise Oxygen Consumption).
+Increased Calorie Burn: The intensity creates an afterburn effect (EPOC - Excess Post-Exercise Oxygen Consumption), meaning your body continues to burn calories long after the workout ends.

-Improved Cardiovascular Health: Studies show that HIIT can improve cardiovascular health and endurance, reducing the risk of heart disease.
+Improved Cardiovascular Health: Studies show HIIT can significantly enhance endurance and reduce the risk of heart disease.

 What is LISS?